The Blinding of Sgt. Isaac Woodard and the Awakening of President Harry S. Truman and Judge J. Waties Waring

 Sarah Crichton Books/Farrar, Straus and Giroux

-The Blinding of Isaac Woodard, a documentary film based on Unexampled Courage, airs on The American Experience on PBS in Spring 2021
+Watch The Blinding of Isaac Woodard, a documentary film based on Unexampled Courage, on The American Experience on PBS

 On the day of his discharge from the United States Army, Sgt.
 Isaac Woodard, a decorated veteran, was beaten and blinded by a small-town police chief in South Carolina.
 Woodard, like other returning black World War II veterans, had expected that his wartime service would entitle him to respectful treatment and the full benefits of American citizenship once he returned home.
 But he quickly discovered that little had changed in the South while he was gone.
 Jim Crow laws remained in place and black disenfranchisement was the rule.
 On that February day in 1946, Woodard refused to assume the docile and subservient role expected of him.
 He paid a tragic price.